amilligan/amilligan.github.io/_drafts/impatience.md

 3. Wait, displaying some form of activity indicator
 4. Handle success or failure response

-Tragically, albeit unsurprisingly, Apple's new(ish) `NSURLSession` makes it practically impossible to write unit tests for network activity that run quickly and deterministically.
-Like with the interaction with the Teller, we don't want to make actual network requests[1], but instead interact with a stubbed version of the network infrastructure.
+Tragically, and unsurprisingly, Apple's new(ish) `NSURLSession` makes it practically impossible to write unit tests for network activity that run quickly and deterministically.
+Like with the interaction with the Teller, we don't want to make actual network requests[^1], but instead interact with a stubbed version of the network infrastructure.
 How, then, to stub the network infrastructure?

 We could try reopening `NSURLSessionDataTask` in the test target.
 Code that is invoking a network request first instantiates a task object, then calls `resume` to start the request; we can reimplement that method to store the provided `NSURLRequest` for later interrogation.
 Unfortunately, instantiated tasks are not actually instances of `NSURLSessionDataTask`, but `__NSCFURLSessionDataTask`; it's a class cluster.
 Since we don't have access to the "private" implementation class, we can't reimplement the actual `resume` method.
 Strike one.